 The lower mainland real estate market reports give you live market updates.
 Pick a city above to see their report!

 movie Current:550pxheightTOKENS:Vancouver Market Reports

-Currently, the Attached Markets carry the day with 75% still increasing in Greater Vancouver (Lower Mainland) (43 of 58 Markets).
-We are forecasting a continued Seller's Market in the Attached Markets.
-We continue to analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
+Currently, the Condo Markets set the pace with 67% still increasing in Greater Vancouver (Lower Mainland) (20 of 30 Markets).
+We are forecasting a continued Seller's Market in the Condo Markets for the following month.
+We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
 Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.

 by Vancouver Market Reports.

 Which Real Estate Markets are Going Up or Down Next?

 You can follow the Market Money move from the West to the East every 2 weeks.
 Need a lesson Call 778-374-3744?

 Trying to do the math?
 STR Lesson MTI Lesson

 Now do compare the %SOLD rates to last year below!
 Archive